-- Episodic reward vs. training time (wall-clock time): we measure the episodic reward at different training time, which can be affected by the convergence rate, communication overhead, scheduling efficiency, etc. - Episodic reward vs. training step: from the same testings, we also measure the episodic reward at different training steps.
-This result can be used to investigate the massive parallel simulation capability of GPUs, and also check the algorithm's convergence rate.
+- Episodic reward vs. training time (wall-clock time): we measure the episodic reward at different training time, which can be affected by the convergence speed, communication overhead, scheduling efficiency, etc. - Episodic reward vs. training step: from the same testings, we also measure the episodic reward at different training steps.
+This result can be used to investigate the massive parallel simulation capability of GPUs, and also check the algorithm's performance.

-During the training process, we store the snapshots of the policy networks at different training time, say approximately every 800 seconds.
-Then, for each snapshot of a policy network, we evaluate it 32 times to obtain 32 episodic rewards and report the corresponding average episodic reward and standard deviation.
+During the training process, we evaluate the agent 10 times to obtain 10 episodic rewards and report the average episodic reward and standard deviation.